 African Desert elephants walk through the Hoanib riverbed in Namibia.
 Undoubtedly, the riverbed and surroundings look extremely dry.
 Of course, it is in the Namibian desert.
 Between two adult elephants walk a small calf, well protected by the adult’s female animals.
 Behind the animals, the browny colors of the photograph break up by green bushes.
 The Desert elephants walk from the right to the left, crossing the riverbed.
 Behind them, you see a tree and shrubs that take up the left side of that wildlife photograph.

 Namibian elephants generally form in herds of about 10 – 20 members, led by a matriarch.
 Following the dry spells, they will all congregate at watering holes.
 Potentially, elephants can live up to 70 years old, depending on the success of their environment.
-Of course, what plays a role as well, is the availability of food and water.
+Of course, what plays a role is the availability of food and water.

-African elephants, Loxodonta africana, listed in category vulnerable of the IUCN list.
+African elephants, Loxodonta africana, are listed in the category vulnerable of the IUCN list.